What do I need to know before retiring in Lake Atitlan?

 - Are healthcare and health insurance expensive in Lake Atitlan?

-- What are the visa & residency requirements in Lake Atitlan?
+- What are emergency services like in Lake Atitlan?

 What do I need to know before retiring in Lake Atitlan?If you live in Lake Atitlan, newcomers to Lake Atitlan would love to hear your answer to this question.